robert-westenberger/knowledgebase/web-development/interviewing/front-end/html.md

 # Describe the difference between a `cookie`, `sessionStorage`, and `localStorage`
 All of them are key-value storage mechanisms on the client side.
 They are only able to store values as strings.
 ## cookie
+Set on the client or by the server.
+The server can use the `Set-Cookie` header.
+It's possible to persist across browser sessions depending on whether the expiration on it is set.
+Cookies are automatically set with every request using the `Cookie` header.
 ## sessionStorage
 ## localStorage